trenskow/app/README.md

 There is a variant of the `mount` method called [`parameter`](#parameter) which is used to mount an endpoint with a dynamic path – whereas the path is treated like an input parameter (like express' `.param` method).
 Parameters also supports a transform function, which is able to transform the parameter into something else (eg. a user identifier into a user object).

 Lastly there is the [`.middleware`](#middleware) method, which is used to attach middleware.
-Middleware is defined as a router, which is of the type [`Router`](#router-2) and therefore cannot act as an endpoint.
+Middleware is defined as a router, which have the type [`Router`](#router-2) and therefore cannot act as an endpoint.
 You can regard them like transforms or service providers for the request.

 > `Endpoint` extends `Router`.